Let’s talk about how to dry mint leaves for tea.

 How To Dry Mint Leaves for Tea

 Pick the peppermint stalks (I cut just below the last leaf) and place in a colander.

 Give the colander a good shake to remove any beasties, and then give the stalks a wash under cold running water.

 Gently dry the leaves using a tea towel and remove any discoloured leaves.

 Spread the stalks out on a baking tray and bake in the oven for around 1.5 hours – keeping an eye on them to ensure the leaves don’t burn.

 You can tell the leaves are fully dried out when the leaves become very crisp and brittle.
 When they are sufficiently dry remove from the oven and gently remove the leaves from the stalks, placing the leaves in a clean dry airtight jar.
 I then compost the stalks.

 Your mint will store for at least 12 months if kept in a cool dark cupboard.

-Rather than cutting up the whole of my peppermint plant, I’ve been cutting an oven dish worth of leaves every week or two, to allow for new growth so as to keep me in fresh leaves for tea over the summer, and to build up a nice stock of dried mint for winter time.
+Rather than cutting up the whole of my mint plant, I’ve been cutting an oven dish worth of leaves every week or two.
+This allows for new growth so as to keep me in fresh mint leaves for tea over the summer.
+It also helps me slowly build up a nice stock of dried mint for wintertime.

-To serve I add one to two teaspoons of dried leaves to either a strainer, infuser, teapot, or reusable teabag (whatever you’ve got, basically), then add boiling water, and allow it to infuse for a few minutes before drinking.
+To serve I add one to two teaspoons of dried mint leaves to either a strainer, infuser, teapot or reusable teabag (whatever you’ve got, basically).
+I then add boiling water and allow the mint leaves to infuse for a few minutes before drinking.